 In an attempt to reduce suicidal behavior and its impact on students and families, the Superintendent or Designee shall develop strategies for suicide prevention, intervention, and postvention.
 There is no single reason for or cause of suicide.
 Suicide is multidimensional, involving many factors at many levels of influence.
 It is also important to identify the mental health challenges frequently associated with suicidal thinking and behavior.

-These strategies shall include professional development for all school personnel in all job categories who regularly interact with students or are in a position to recognize the risk factors and warning signs of suicide, including substitute teachers, volunteers, extended learning staff (afterschool) and other individuals in regular contact with students such as crossing guards, tutors, and coaches.
+These strategies shall include professional development for all school personnel in all job categories who regularly interact with students or are in a position to recognize the risk factors and warning signs of suicide, including individuals in regular contact with students.